YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/COMP327 - aoo.md

 ##### 2.2.1 Introduction
 payment systems are an efficient and effective replacement for cash.

+##### 2.2.2 Scenario:
+* Payer opens P2P app and pick the payee;
+* And tap out the amount of money;
+* Application authenticate the user by PIN/Face/Touch-ID;
+* Payee receives a notification about the transaction;
+* and the payee can leave the money in the account or send it to the bank account.

+##### 2.2.3 Features:
+* Security:
+    - Transfer of data is encrypted;
+    - Authentication is required for accessing system;
+* Payment:
+    - Some systems notify for payment;
+    - Payment is usually rapid;
+    - Fees depends on the source of payment.

 ##### 2.2.2 Issues and example:
 * Delay: <br>
 There can be payment discard and payment delay.